aaronkoolkoder/CCC_code/README.md

 These questions are located at https://cemc.uwaterloo.ca/ and https://dmoj.ca/

-You can find me at aaronmerchant08@gmail.com or https://dmoj.ca/user/aaronkoolkid where i submit the questions
+You can find me at aaronmerchant08@gmail.com or https://dmoj.ca/user/aaronkoolkid where I submit the questions

 # Info about the difficulty of questions
 Junior Competition